longevityframework/longevity/longevity/src/jekyll/feature-list.md

 - Polymorphic traits and controlled vocabularies.
 - Boilerplate-free description of your domain model.

-- Pre-built repository with simple, typesafe, reactive APIs.
+- Pre-built repository with simple, typesafe, effectful APIs.
 - Configuration-level optimistic locking.
 - Pre-built integration tests that exercise your repositories against a real database.